Actual Cash Value: How It Works for Car Insurance

 Make

-ACV varies widely depending on your car's make, as some brands depreciate faster than others.
-For example, luxury vehicles like BMW and Mercedes-Benz typically lose 50% to 60% of their value in the first three years, while reliable brands like Toyota and Honda retain more value, depreciating only 35% to 40% over the same period.
+ACV varies widely by your car's make, as different brands depreciate at different rates.
+Luxury vehicles like BMW and Mercedes-Benz lose 50% to 60% of their value in the first three years, while reliable brands like Toyota and Honda retain more value, depreciating 35% to 40% over the same period.
 The average five-year depreciation rate is 34% for a Jeep Wrangler and 64% for a Nissan Leaf.

 dollarBadge icon